 George Stubbs, 1724-1806

-A favorite of the aristocracy for his horse paintings, George Stubbs is considered a true artistic genius.
+George Stubbs is considered a true artistic genius, and a favorite of the aristocracy for his horse paintings.
 Renowned for the subtlety and precision of his technique, the artist was equally at home painting elegant landscapes as he was his four-legged subjects, as he often depicted animals in their natural surroundings, such as seen in Portrait of a Gentleman upon a Grey Hunter.
 Remarkably, he was largely self-taught.
 He acquired his knowledge of composition after extensive travels throughout Italy, where he studied the great Renaissance masters.

-Stubbs’ quest for realism led him to conduct his own anatomical studies of the horse, and his incredible exactitude and understanding of equine anatomy has yet to be equaled.
-His The British painter’s careful observation and studies led to his 1766 book, The Anatomy of the Horse.
+Stubbs’ quest for realism led him to conduct his own anatomical studies of the horse, and his incredible exactitude and understanding of equine anatomy have yet to be equaled.
+The British painter’s careful observation and studies led to his 1766 book, The Anatomy of the Horse.
 Yet, his creatures are more than anatomically exact - Stubbs' captured the expressiveness of his equine subjects with equal aptitude.
 Perhaps his most renowned work that showcases his unparalleled talent is Whistlejacket, a work he created for the 2nd Marquess of Rockingham that now resides in the National Gallery in London.
-The proportions, musculature and overall detailing are second to none, making it clear as to why Stubbs’s works continue to enthrall all who view them.
+The proportions, musculature and overall detailing are second to none, making it clear why Stubbs’s works continue to enthrall all who view them.